-Why Cyberhaven is the only day-zero DLP solution available for macOS Big Sur
+Why Cyberhaven Is the Only Day Zero DLP Solution Available for macOS Big Sur

 The upcoming release of macOS 11.0 Big Sur marks one of the biggest updates to Apple’s iconic operating system in years.
 And while there are plenty of shiny new features in store, Big Sur also comes with potential headaches for IT and security teams, specifically in terms of support for their DLP products.

-- Better stability and compatibility for users – Cyberhaven’s user space architecture avoids the crashes and bluescreens that have dogged DLP tools for years.
+Cyberhaven’s user space architecture avoids the crashes and bluescreens that have dogged DLP tools for years.
 Additionally, Cyberhaven avoids the conflicts created when multiple agents are running in the kernel.

-- Less work for IT and security teams – Cyberhaven is not only ready for Big Sur, but is naturally more compatible with future OS updates and changes.
+Cyberhaven is not only ready for Big Sur, but is naturally more compatible with future OS updates and changes.
 Instead of worrying about each new OS release, enterprise teams can know that their DLP will just work.

-- User space support for Windows – Cyberhaven provides the same benefits for the Windows operating system as well.
+Cyberhaven provides the same benefits for the Windows operating system as well.
 This also means that customers will be ready if Microsoft follows suit and restricts 3rd party applications’ kernel access in the future.